akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Far behind him, the nurse doubled over in a fit of laughter, slapping her leg at the comedy of the scene.
 By the time Beatrice reached her, however, there was barely a smile on her face, only a twinkle in her eye told of her good mood.

-"It seems that someone let Sir Guy's horse loose, fancy that.
+"It seems that someone let Sir Guy’s horse loose, fancy that.
 Fresh eggs again?”

 Then she noticed Beatrice’s trembling hands.
 She patted her hand and simply said, "There, there.
 Come in for a hot posset."